garykb8/time-reminder/README.md

 # time-reminder
-Chrome extension development practice.
+Chrome extension for time reminder

 ## Prerequisites
 * Chrome version 40+

 ## How to use
-Drop a repo directory into `chrome://extensions/` page, done.
+* Drop a repo directory into `chrome://extensions/` page.
+* Options can select time interval or each hour to configure.